-The Green Line Extension will also require the construction of a new light rail maintenance facility for vehicle care and storage in the vicinity of the Green Line Extension.
+The Green Line Extension will also require the construction of a new light rail vehicle storage and maintenance facility for vehicle care and storage in the vicinity of the Green Line Extension.
 MassDOT has identified a location known as 'Option L' as its preferred alternative for the location of the support facility.
+MassDOT is currently working on conceptual designs for the maintenance facility and its associated storage areas.